Chart Color Schemes

 Croydon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Croydon's dwelling structure, as per the latest Census, consisted of 83.5% houses and 16.5% other dwellings.
+Croydon's dwelling structure, as per the latest Census, consisted of 83.5% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings).
 In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
 Home ownership in Croydon stood at 33.1%, with mortgaged dwellings at 39.4% and rented ones at 27.5%.
-The median monthly mortgage repayment was $1,985, lower than Melbourne metro's $2,000.
-The median weekly rent in Croydon was $380, compared to Melbourne metro's $390.
-Nationally, Croydon's mortgage repayments were higher at $1,985 against the Australian average of $1,863, while rents were higher at $380 than the national figure of $375.
+The median monthly mortgage repayment was $1,985, below Melbourne metro's average of $2,000.
+The median weekly rent figure in Croydon was $380, compared to Melbourne metro's $390.
+Nationally, Croydon's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing